julianfields/julianfields/source/2014-03-25-The-Simple-Life.html.markdown

 leave us needing more coffee just to get through the day.
 I prefer coffee in a hammock with a book waiting for the next swell to roll in.
-Of course it requires some sort of currency to keep this type of life going, and I'mm far from retired, but, I do believe that you can find away to have balance and live a more simple life.
+Of course it requires some sort of currency to keep this type of life going, and I'm far from retired, but, I do believe that you can find away to have balance and live a more simple life.
 What do you think?

 -JF